About

 The Center for Media and Information Literacy will be a recognized leader in providing thoughtful scholarship, professional development for educators, and guidance to the media industry in media and information literacy locally, nationally and internationally.

-The CMIL represents the university as an appointed “global chair” in media and information literacy (MIL) in UNESCO’s UNITWIN global university collaborative program.
-This designation connects the CMIL to a small group of Universities worldwide collaborating on global media and information literacy initiatives.
+The CMIL represents Klein College and Temple University in UNESCO’s UNITWIN global university collaborative network in media and information literacy and intercultural dialogue.
+This designation connects the CMIL to a select group of universities worldwide collaborating on global media and information literacy initiatives.
 Responsibilities include participating in collaborative projects, attending the annual meeting, and advising on global media literacy issues.

 Klein College of Media and Communication